amithy25/LongestPalindromicSubstringRESTAPI/README.md

     }
 ]

-Swagger ui consoke for the REST-API can be accessed at http://localhost:8080/swagger-ui.html#/
+Swagger ui console for the REST-API can be accessed at http://localhost:8080/swagger-ui.html#/